Dmunslow/Dmunslow.github.io/_posts/2018-02-21-Practical-Machine-Learning-no-index.md

 Conclusion
 ----------

 In this post I covered 3 different models which were used to predict the quality of an excercise, based on accelerometer data.
-Although I won't post the results of my predictions here (no cheaters!), my model did correctly predict the "classe" of exercise for all 20 of the subjects.
+Although I won't post the results of my predictions here (no cheaters!) my model did correctly predict the "classe" of exercise for all 20 of the subjects.